In this article, I will discuss the Best MetaTrader indicators I use in my daily trading activities.

 - and the lower band.

-The lower band and the upper band are two standard deviations from the mean.
+The lower and upper bands are two standard deviations from the mean.

 The Bollinger band has two simple rules;